Monitor ingestion data

 Before you begin

-• Permissions: Ensure you have the necessary IAM roles and permissions to access the Google SecOps instance, view the Health Hub, and configure alerts in Cloud Monitoring.
+Ensure you have the necessary Identity and Access Management (IAM) roles and permissions to access the Google SecOps instance, view the Health Hub dashboard, and configure alerts in Cloud Monitoring.

-This section details how to monitor data ingestion.
+This section details various methods to monitor data ingestion.

 1. In the Google SecOps side navigation menu, click Health Hub.